pyeventsourcing/eventsourcing/docs/topics/process.rst

 the ``create_new_order()`` factory has returned, the system has already processed the order, which can be retrieved from the "orders" repository.

-The process applications above could be run in different threads (not yet implemented).
+The process applications above could run in different threads (not yet implemented).